braveulysses/broker-groovy-sign-in-sample/README.md

 authentication prompts, such as the `prompt` and `max_age` request parameters.

 To log out from both the sample application and the Data Broker, you can use the **SingleSignOutHandler** at `/logout/broker`.
-This handler, which is not exposed via the UI, can be used as a shortcut to clearing the authentication state of the current user.
+This will affect the user's login state for any other application using the same Data Broker as an authentication server.

 ## Notes